Galser/tfev5-cluster-module-aws-demo/README.md

  ```
 - You may also - change the regional setings or some prefixes, that's up to your preferences.
 By default deployement targeting Central EU.

-- Install Terrafrom. **Version 0.11.x is required for the present moment.**.
+- Install Terraform. **Version 0.11.x is required for the present moment.**.
 You can follow instructions from Getting Started: https://learn.hashicorp.com/terraform/getting-started/install
 - From inside folder with cloned repo init Terraform by executing :
   ```